sam-maverick/discrete-wavelets/README.md

 The library uses the following interfaces:

-- [WaveletCoefficients2D](#WaveletCoefficients2D): All the coefficients that result from the transformation, the original input dimensions, and the mask data.
+- [WaveletCoefficients2D](#WaveletCoefficients2D): The set of coefficients that result from the transformation, plus the original input dimensions
-  The mask data is a structure with the same shape as the coefficients of the transform, where a '1' means that it is a position that holds actual data, and a '0' means that it is a zero that resulted from the synthetic data introduced by the padding.
-Therefore, wherever you see a 0 in the mask data, this means that any input with the same shape will always produce a 0 in that coefficient position.

-> [!WARNING]
->
-> At the moment, mask data is only supported in the `haar` wavelet with `symmetric` padding.

 - [WaveletBands2D](#WaveletBands2D): The four bands that result from a single-level decomposition.

 ### WaveletCoefficients2D